xxxxxMiss/ic-utils/packages/util/README.md

 > returned true if the type of a value is string, or false

 ### isPureObj(value)
-> returned true if the type of a value if object({}), or false
+> returned true if the type of a value is object({}), or false

 ### isFn(value)
-> returned true if the type of a value if function, or false
+> returned true if the type of a value is function, or false

 ## Constants